We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 If you are a summer freshman, only Online Orientation is required.

-Generally, no. Some students (such as those with a prior 4‑year degree) are automatically exempt.
+Generally, no, freshmen can’t be exempt from the mandatory in-person requirement.
+Some students (such as those with a prior 4‑year degree) are automatically exempt.

 No. Family Orientation is optional.